 Aluminum (Al) and copper (Cu) are the most used materials for wiring purposes worldwide.
 In America, for example, Aluminum was so extensively used before the 60s.
 Its popularity declined since then, but it’s resurrected again in the 90s.

 Copper, however, has been steadily used.
-The comparison between aluminum vs copper wire below will show the advantages and disadvantages of these two elements.
+The comparison between aluminum vs. copper wire below will show the advantages and disadvantages of these two elements.

-Aluminum Vs Copper Wire Comparisons
+Aluminum Vs. Copper Wire Comparisons

 Electrical Capacity and Material Weight

-However, for residential use, it is mostly recommended to use copper as its advantages outweigh its disadvantages.
+However, it is mostly recommended for residential use to use copper as its advantages outweigh its disadvantages.
 The ideal decision between both may depend on your project, location, situation, or safety requirements.

 By considering both materials’ benefits, it is safe to assume that aluminum and copper wiring will last for a long time in the future.
 You may have your system checked and consult with a professional electrician to decide which one of aluminum vs. copper wire is the best to use to ensure problem-free electrical connections in the upcoming years.